veertuinc/gitlab-runner/README.md

 keep_alive_on_error - Keep the VM alive in case of a build error.

-**NOTE:** You can also use gitlab-runner --non-interactive. add --help for available parameters.
+**NOTE:** You can also use gitlab-runner register --non-interactive. add --help for available parameters.

 ### Run the runner